Comparison of viscosity solutions for a class of non-linear PDEs on the space of finite nonnegative measures: Application : a branching control problem

-\subsection{The Control Problem}
+\subsection{The control problem}

 We now introduce a closed-loop McKean-Vlasov branching process control problem, inspired by the classical closed-loop McKean-Vlasov control problem in \cite{Pham Wei 2018}.
-In this setting, the control process is a deterministic function of the time and the state of the state process.
-More precisely, we introduce the space $\Ac$ of all admissible controls as follows.
+We first introduce the cost functional and the value function of our control problem as follow.